How to Properly Manage Batteries

 This drop off is for households only, batteries from businesses are not accepted.
 Click here for business options.

-Over 50 local places accept rechargeable batteries for recycling at no charge.
+Over 50 local places accept rechargeable batteries (including lithium-ions that are labeled "rechargeable") for recycling at no charge, both from residents and businesses.
 Check out this drop off locator to find a spot near you!
-Put rechargeable batteries in individual plastic bags (provided) and place in special container labeled “Rechargeable Batteries.”

 NYS Law mandates that rechargeable batteries be recycled.
 Trashing rechargeable batteries is an offense that can land you with a fine.